UoM-NXCT/TAMS/client/widgets/README.md

 Custom dialogues are located in the `/dialogue` subdirectory.

-Note: Qt6 uses the American spelling: dialog.
+Note: Qt6 uses the American spelling (dialog).
 I have used the British spelling (dialogue) to delineate where Qt6 code ends and new code begins.